If you want to know how to learn Chinese, you’ve probably been told that it’s one of the hardest languages in the world.

 Because pronunciation is so key to success in being understood in Chinese, make sure that you work with a native speaker.
 As my friends from Outlier Linguistics say, overpractice your pronunciation until it’s impossible to fail.

-Step Seven: How To Learn Chinese Using Mnemonics
+Step Seven: Discover How To Learn Chinese Using Mnemonics

 If you want to know how to learn Chinese fast, nearly everyone agrees that mnemonics are your best bet.
 There’s nothing new about this, and I even visited the grave of a famous language learner from Italy in Beijing named Matteo Ricci.
 He used mnemonics back in the 16th century and even wrote a book about how to do it in Chinese that is still in circulation today.